 The next time your child is frustrated, notice what feelings come up for you that might move you to try to fix their problem or talk them out of their feelings.
 It can be painful to watch our kids struggle, but ultimately, if we can manage our feelings around their unhappiness, we become better able to support them to cope with their frustration so that they can grow into more resilient adults.

-If you’d like more support on helping children handle frustration, please join me for a FREE one hour webinar by visiting this page.
+If you’d like more support on helping children handle frustration, please visit this page.
 I’ll talk about what to do when your child bumps up against something that isn’t going his way, offering suggestions to help you move him toward acceptance…and peace.